 As he walked away from a call box at Sample and Michigan streets, he observed two men in a car stolen from Ohio traveling northbound.
 Patrolman Thompson hailed a private vehicle and while standing on the running board, ordered the vehicle to stop.

-After the passenger was searched, the driver grabbed the officer's weapon, then pulled his own gun and fired five times, striking Patrolman Thompson who died moments later.
+After the passenger was searched, the driver grabbed the officer's weapon, then pulled his own gun and fired five times, striking Patrolman Thompson.

 The 24-year-old passenger was held by another citizen until officers arrived and took him into custody.
 The 35-year-old driver fled the scene on foot, but was observed hitchhiking about 20 minutes later.

 As Patrolman Charles Farkas exited the squad car, the man opened fire and killed him.
 His partner, who was wounded in the exchange, returned fire and killed the suspect.

 The offender was wanted for an $80,000 robbery of a Cincinnati bank as well as bank robberies in Hicksville, Ohio, two in South Bend and another in Syracuse, Indiana.

 Patrolman Thompson was survived by his wife, son, two daughters, mother, brother and four sisters.

 United States Army

 • This incident was one of 23 which resulted in the line of duty deaths of two officers.